usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Sysivalo_, by Ø, Mika Vainio
 - _Mossbane Lantern_, by Sallow Moth
-- _Sysivalo_, by Ø, Mika Vainio
-- _Diamond Eyes_, by Deftones
-- _You're Weird Now_, by Guerilla Toss
-- _A Danger to Ourselves_, by Lucrecia Dalt

 </details>